AckeeCZ/tapestry/README.md

 tapestry up
 ```

-This will create a `tapestries` folder in your repository - it will also from now use `tapestry` version that is defined in `tapestries/Package.swift`.
-You can add option `--current` to force running your installed version.
+This will create a `TapestryConfig.swift` that you can then customize per your needs

 To configure your release steps, run:
 ```bash
 tapestry edit
 ```

-This opens Xcode, so you just have to navigate to `TapestryConfig.swift`.
+This opens Xcode with easily editable `TapestryConfig.swift`.

 The generated file will look like this:
 ```swift